 Ironically, I was one of the first in Miami-Dade County to sport a “Charlie Crist for Governor” sticker on my car in 2005.
 I had the opportunity to meet with then-Attorney General Crist on several occasions at Republican gatherings and events.
 In 2004, I even drove Crist to the airport in the car that today dons a “See Ya Charlie” sticker.
 I always found him to be an extremely warm, friendly guy and one who made people feel important, especially when he remembered their names.
 As for his primary opponent, Tom Gallagher, I did not have much interaction with him.
 I did not dislike him, but found him to be a bit standoffish.
 Because I considered both men philosophical equals and I had a better personal rapport with Charlie, he initially became my choice for Governor in 2006.

 That all changed, however, when I became a Legislative Aide to a state representative.
 That gig landed me in Tallahassee during the 60-day legislative session in 2006.
 During that time, I witnessed the divide between conservatives and RINOs in the Legislature.
 The conservatives were essentially all with Gallagher and the RINOs with Crist.
 Although I’m not necessarily one to condemn someone for their associations alone, I witnessed firsthand how Crist’s allies derailed good legislation or otherwise stood in the way of good legislation.
-One such Crist ally was Senator Alex Villalobos, who last year flaunted his true colors by endorsing Crist for Senate and Sink for Governor.
+One such Crist ally was Senator Alex Villalobos, who last year flaunted his true colors by endorsing Crist for Senate, Sink for Governor, and Gelber for Attorney General.
 I became concerned these characters would be empowered during a Crist administration… but I digress.

 That, coupled with other things I experienced and witnessed made me reconsider my support for Crist, and so I switched over to Gallagher.